and when I moved to Pakistan

 The sound was like a mountain falling over.)

 Media was blocked at one point, and at others our neighbors told us to stay home so as not to cross paths with people demonstrating.
-The US cross-border drone bombing campaign began to radicalize even people in the Punjab, who had no particular sympathies for the Pashtuns the Americans killed.
-Nobody was particularly interested in “where is Osama?” as we were too busy worrying what the War on Terror was doing to Pakistan.
+The US cross-border drone bombing campaign began to radicalize even people in the Punjab, who had no particular sympathies for the Pashtuns the Americans were killing.
+Nobody was particularly interested in "where is Bin Laden" as we were too busy worrying what the War on Terror was doing to us.
 The rupee dived against the dollar and the new government was unable or unwilling to curtail grain hoarding and export, so people who were marginally surviving became completely desperate.
 Power outages ran to ten hours a day, and were not predictable.
-All the other non-Pakistani Americans we knew, those who didn’t have armed guards at their gates?
+All the other non-Pakistani Americans we knew, those who didn't have armed guards at their gates?
 They left, seeing nothing good on the horizon.